fazalhameed/FYP-Flood-Monitoring-System-Using-WSN-IOT-/README.md

 ## Contributing
 Contributions are welcome!
-If you have ideas for improvements or encounter any issues, please open an issue or submit a pull request
+If you have ideas for improvements or encounter any issues, please open an issue or submit a pull request.